HugCls/GHRM/README.md

 # GHRM

-2024-02-18: "Tension is who you think you should be.
-Relaxation is who you are." - Chinese Proverb
+2024-02-19: "To find yourself, think for yourself." - Socrates